Your feeds. Your inbox. No algorithm.

-Open the app, it's free Try Personal, 30 days free
+Open the app, it's free Try Hosted, 30 days free

 Screenshot of FeedZero: a three-pane reader with a sidebar of folders, an article list, and a full article with a hero image.

-If you've used Feedly, Inoreader, NetNewsWire, or Reeder, FeedZero is the same idea.
-The differences: it runs in your browser, it's open source, and your data stays on your device.
+Like Feedly, Inoreader, or NetNewsWire — but in your browser, open source, and your data stays on your device.

-Currently in alpha (v0.10.0).
+Currently in alpha (v0.12.0).
 Used daily by the people building it.

 • Any feedFree

-Blogs, news sites, podcasts, YouTube channels, Substacks, GitHub releases.
-If it has a feed (most do), FeedZero reads it.
-Paste the address and the app finds the right URL automatically.
+Blogs, podcasts, YouTube channels, Substacks, GitHub releases.
+If it ships a feed (most do), you can read it.

 • SyncFree